ny4rlk0/Remote-Access-Tool-Telegram/README.md

 Warning: You can not upload files bigger than 50 MB.
 /as Adds bot to Autorun at windows start.
 /rs Removes bot from Autorun at windows start.
+/cam If webcam is connected it will send you a picture.

 You can see help with /help.
 If you want bot to run English change